 For many of these side hustles all you really need is a laptop or computer, if you’re looking for a new laptop, then check out this guide I wrote on the best laptops for working from home.

 Now let’s get to the good stuff, these are the 10 best side hustles you can start from home.

 1. Website Testing

-Are you a thorough person that can clearly express what they’re thinking?
+Are you a thorough person that can clearly express what you’re thinking?
 If so, you might make for a great website tester!

 A website tester is pretty much what it sounds like.
 Your job is to test websites for clients.
 You’ll be given tasks to complete & an application that will record your screen whilst you’re completing these tasks.
 Clearly saying what you’re doing and if you’re having any trouble completing a task.